 To be determined.

 Download the ESPD document here: http://www.publiccontractsscotland.gov.uk/ESPD/ESPD_Download.aspx?id=508409

 Internet address: http://www.st-andrews.ac.uk/staff/money/procurement/

-The University of St Andrews will incorporate a minimum of 10 calendar days standstill period at the point of information on the award of the contract being communicated to tenderers.
-This period allows unsuccessful tenderers to seek further debriefing from the Contracting Authority before the contract is entered into.
+The University of St Andrews will incorporate a minimum of 10 calendar day standstill period at the point of information on the award of the contract being communicated to tenderers.
+This period allows unsuccessful tenderers to seek further debriefing from the contracting authority before the contract is entered into.
 Applicants have 2 working days from the notification of the award decision to request additional debriefing and that information has to be provided a minimum of 3 working days before the expiry of the standstill period.
 Such additional information should be requested from The University of St Andrews.

 If an appeal regarding the award of contract has not been successfully resolved The Public Contracts (Scotland) Regulations 2012 provide for aggrieved parties who have been harmed or are at risk of harm by a breach of the rule to take action in the Sheriff Court or Court of Session.

 Anyone bringing court proceedings against the University of St Andrews must inform the University of St Andrews in advance of the alleged breach and its intention to bring proceedings.
 Any such action must be brought within 15 days of the date on which a decision is sent to them or published to challenge that decision.

 Proceedings seeking an ineffectiveness order must be brought within 30 days of the publication of the contract award notice in the OJEU, or 30 days from the date of a decision letter to all tenderers concerned, and any candidates concerned, containing a summary of the reason for the recipient being unsuccessful, otherwise 6 months from the date of entering into the contract or concluding the framework agreement.